jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 Here is an example of a Home Hub designed for its simplicity with no titles and no widgets.
-A `jig.default` is used with a `component.image` and `component.list`.&#x20;
+A `jig.default` is used with a `component.image` and `component.list`.
 :::

 :::VerticalSplitItem